fatih-ilhan/fatih-ilhan.github.io/_publications/TSMCC.md

 in addition to the raw features.
 The performance of the proposed approach is analyzed over numerous datasets and compared with traditional methods.
-The proposed model significantly improves the performance of traditional multi-class classifiers.
+The proposed model significantly improves the performance of traditional multi-class classifiers.</div>